multiversx/mx-sdk-dapp/README.md

 ### Transaction Signing Flow

-Once a transaction has been submitted, you have to use either the `SignTransactionsModals` or the `useSignTransactions` hook, for the user to be prompted in his provider (Extension, xPortal Mobile Wallet etc) to sign the transaction.
+Once a transaction has been submitted, you have to use either the `SignTransactionsModals` or the `useSignTransactions` hook, for the user to be prompted in his provider (Extension, xPortal App etc) to sign the transaction.

 If you don't want to use the default modals that appear for the user when the signing process happens, you have to use the `useSignTransactions` hook to sign those transactions.